Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 Doctors use these results alongside the 2017 McDonald criteria, a set of guidelines designed to make MS diagnosis faster and more accurate.

 Because symptoms overlap, misdiagnosis is common.
-Using Human Health’s symptom tracker to document fatigue, pain, or cognitive changes can provide a clear timeline that may support your conversations with healthcare providers.
+Using the Human Health app’s symptom tracker to document fatigue, pain, or cognitive changes can provide a clear timeline that may support your conversations with healthcare providers.

 Treatment for fibromyalgia focuses on reducing symptoms and improving quality of life rather than curing the condition.